 Step 1) Analysis of Business Requirements –

-The top most prioritised task in UAT has to be identifying and developing test scenarios.
+The topmost prioritized task in UAT has to be identifying and developing test scenarios.
 These test scenarios are found from the following documents –

 - Project charter